gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 #### Initial User Certificates

-In order for the bot to obtain its first set of user certificates, a new endpoint will be added to the API server at `tokens/register/user`.
-This endpoint will mimic the host registration flow, accepting a pre-generated token and a public key to sign, but will use user tokens instead of provisioning tokens.
+In order for the bot to obtain its first set of user certificates, a new gRPC endpoint will be added to the API server which will mimic the host registration flow, accepting a pre-generated token and a public key to sign, but will use user tokens instead of provisioning tokens.

 Today, user tokens can be used to initiate the user invite flow, handle password resets, and manage the account recovery process.
 In order to generate initial